ztroop/trooploop.ca/content/notes/work-life-balance.md

 ## Glamorizing Overworking

-When I saw [@KatyLeeson](https://twitter.com/KatyLeeson)'s post on overworking, I knew I had to write this.
+When I saw [@KatyLeeson](https://twitter.com/KatyLeeson)'s post on overworking, I knew I had to write about this.

 > We NEED to stop glamorizing overworking.
 The absence of sleep, good diet, exercise, relaxation, and time with friends and family isn't something to be applauded.